trustlines-protocol/tl-dev-docs/mobileapp/e2e_testing.md

 # CircleCI

-CircleCI is configured to run our end to end tests on every commit.
+[CircleCI](https://circleci.com/) is configured to run our end-to-end tests on every commit.

 If you want to configure your own CircleCI instance you need to provide the following environment variables:
 ```